SafuGit/DSA-Bootdev/README.md

   - ❌ More complex to implement than arrays
 - **Use Case**: LockedIn queue performance optimization - current array-based queue has O(n) push operation because inserting at index 0 shifts all elements.
 With 1,000+ recruiters joining the queue, this becomes slow.
 Linked list-based queue achieves O(1) push by simply updating head pointer.
 Scales efficiently to millions of users without performance degradation.
 Critical for real-time matchmaking and job seeker contact ordering.

+# I HAVE STOPPED UPDATING DOCS AFTER THIS POINT.

 ## Running Tests

 Each lesson includes pytest tests.
 To run tests for a specific lesson: